chromium/chromium/docs/testing/chromeos_debugging_tips.md

 to crash.

-To do so, first download both the task's input isolate (this provides the symbols and the symbolzing tools) as well as the task's output isolate (this provides the crash reports).
+To do so, first download both the task's input isolate (this provides the symbols and the symbolizing tools) as well as the task's output isolate (this provides the crash reports).
 See the commands listed under the *Reproducing the task locally* section on the task page.
 For example, to download them for [this task](https://chrome-swarming.appspot.com/task?id=506a01dd12c8a610), `cd`